yvesgurcan/deploy-lambda-function/README.md

-Github Action to update a Lambda function.
+Github Action to deploy/update a Lambda function from a ZIP file.

 ## Required parameters